flexix/PrototypeControllerBundle/Resources/config/docs/how to start.md

 ```
    your_project/app_dev.php/adress/of/your/app/-/some-entity/new/
 ```
 You should see AccessDenied Exception.
-Its Great, you are on right way!
+Its Great, Everything works fine, you are on right way!